Dolores O'Riordan

 Throughout her life, O'Riordan suffered from depression and the pressure of her own success; she was diagnosed with bipolar disorder in 2015.
-She died from drowning due to alcohol intoxication in January 2018.
-After her death, the Cranberries released the Grammy-nominated album In the End (2019), featuring her final vocal recordings, and then disbanded.
-With the Cranberries, O'Riordan sold more than 40 million albums worldwide during her lifetime; that total increased to almost 50 million albums worldwide as of 2019, excluding her solo albums.
-She was honoured with the Ivor Novello International Achievement award, and in the months following her death, she was named "The Top Female Artist of All Time" on Billboards Alternative Songs chart.
+O'Riordan died from drowning due to alcohol intoxication in January 2018 at the age of 46.
+After her death, the Cranberries released the Grammy-nominated album In the End (2019), which featured her final vocal recordings; the group then disbanded.
+With the Cranberries, O'Riordan sold more than 40 million albums worldwide during her lifetime; that total increased to almost 50 million albums worldwide as of 2019.
+She was honoured with the Ivor Novello International Achievement award.
+In the months following her death, O'Riordan was named "The Top Female Artist of All Time" on Billboards Alternative Songs chart.